 Hiking Pedra da Gávea via Garganta do Céu

-Already hiked Pedra da Gávea and looking for another equally (or more) challenging hike in Rio de Janeiro?
+Have you already hiked Pedra da Gávea and are looking for another equally (or more) challenging hike in Rio de Janeiro?

 How about hiking Pedra da Gávea – again!
 That’s right, there’s a second trail up Pedra da Gávea – a secret way.
 Okay, maybe not truly secret, but definitely lesser-known.
 If you’ve ever heard of hiking Pedra da Gávea via Garganta do Céu or Pico dos Quatro, then this is the trail you heard about.

 The best part?
-It’s truly another trail; with the exception of the first bit of hiking, this trail is completely separate from the main trekking route – no “meeting up with the main trail” halfway up the mountain.
+It’s truly another trail; except for the first bit of hiking, this trail is completely separate from the main trekking route – no “meeting up with the main trail” halfway up the mountain.
 I know, I too was excited when I heard about this – so I went and did it.

 • Location: Barra da Tijuca, Rio de Janeiro